Access to the University

 or status as a Vietnam era or disabled veteran.
 This right shall be guaranteed to

-applicants for employment at Montana State University-Northern.
-Persons with inquiries
+for employment at Montana State University-Northern.
+Persons with inquiries or complaints

 Director of Human Resources